Rewards Credit Cards 101

 Is a rewards card right for you?

-Before we get any further, you need to work out whether a rewards card is the right choice for you.
+Before we go any further, you need to work out whether a rewards card is the right choice for you.
 Different cards suit different cardholders, and it’s safe to say rewards cards are not for everyone.
 Let’s break it down.

 How do you choose the best rewards card for you?

 This is a big one.
-How much you pay in annual fees will directly affect the value of the points you earn.
+How much you pay in annual fees will directly affect the real-world value of the points you earn.
 So, how do you weigh up the options?

 Step 2.
 Work out what that spend equates to in points.